 Deep in the Dandenong Ranges, among the towering eucalyptus forests and giant ferns, are small glades and valleys.
-When the landscape opens up for just moment, you can suddenly see brambles and daffodils by the side of the road, ponies and lambs in the fields, green hillsides and the sun glinting off streams and dams.
+When the landscape opens up for just a moment, you can suddenly see brambles and daffodils by the side of the road, ponies, and lambs in the fields, green hillsides and the sun glinting off streams and dams.

-Gembrook was named after the low quality precious stones found in the creek by the Gembrook Mining Company.
+Gembrook was named after the low-quality precious stones found in the creek by the Gembrook Mining Company.
 In the 1850s gold prospectors, including many Chinese prospectors, came to Gembrook.
 The first store and post office in 1880.
 When you see the size of these colossal eucalyptus trees you’ll understand why saw-milling quickly became the main industry.
 More than 20 timber mills operated in the area until bush-fires in 1926 and 1936 destroyed many of the mills.
 The Ash Wednesday bushfires of 1983 sealed the fate of the saw-milling industry and tourism and agriculture became the village mainstays.

-When the landscape opens up there are steep hills of dark red basalt and volcanic soils ploughed and ready for crops of potatoes, grapes, chestnuts and flowers are just some of what is grown in this fertile area.
+When the landscape opens up there are steep hills of dark red basalt and volcanic soils plowed and ready for crops of potatoes, grapes, chestnuts and flowers are just some of what is grown in this fertile area.
 Due to an odd quirk in Gembrook’s history, there are lots of things grown and living in Gembrook that shouldn’t be here.

 A weird period in this sleepy village’s history started in the 1870s when a distinguished group of gentlemen known as the Victorian Acclimatisation Society got hold of 600 acres of land in Gembrook.
 The Society used the land to breed animals and grow plants that they imported from overseas.
 They did this with the intention of releasing the animals into the wild and seeding the plants around the countryside in order to provide lots of food for rural Australians.

 Their experiment, like many others that sought to recreate Europe in the southern hemisphere, was a complete disaster (especially introducing rabbits to Australia).
-Gembrook was used as a breeding ground, and some of the original Acclimatisation Society land survives today as Gembrook Park.
+Gembrook was used as a breeding ground, and some of the original Acclimatisation Society lands survive today as Gembrook Park.
 Pheasants, California Quail, sparrows, blackbirds, deer, rabbits, carp and blackberries were grown or released here.
 You will drive past masses of blackberry brambles on your way into the village, such as at Strawberry Corner.

 Ride the Puffing Billy Steam Train

-Puffing Billy sounds its horn through the hills and mountains regularly throughout the day and tourists ride the line between Belgrave, Emerald and Gembrook.
+Puffing Billy sounds its horn through the hills and mountains regularly throughout the day and tourists ride the line between Belgrave, Emerald, and Gembrook.
 Stopping by Gembrook village for 1 hour and 25 minutes is enough time for the kids to play in the park, to eat at the local cafes and restaurants right next door, to shop at the local markets and to see the architecture of this quaint village.

 You can view the timetable and more information including prices and stations in the Links and Further Information section below.
 If you’re really lucky on the day you visit, you’ll be able to tour the Motorist Vintage Motoring Museum.